-&lt;sup>49 The project is considered "listed" and made publicly available on the Reserve once a Project Submittal Form is accepted for filing.
+49 The project is considered "listed" and made publicly available on the Reserve once a Project Submittal Form is accepted for filing.

-&lt;sup>50 The project is considered "registered" the first time it is verified and accepted by the Reserve.
+50 The project is considered "registered" the first time it is verified and accepted by the Reserve.

-The Forest Owner must provide the following monitoring reports to the Reserve for each reporting period, regardless of undergoing a verification.
-There are two exceptions to this requirement.
+requirement.
 First, the Annual Monitoring Report is not required during the project's initial verification, when a Project Report is submitted.
 The second exception is for projects that wait to submit their Project Report until the end of the second reporting period.
 Such projects do not need to separately submit the following documents for the first reporting period.

-- Annual Monitoring Report (form provided on the Reserve website.) - Carbon Monitoring Worksheet (CMW) - Social safeguard documentation (if applicable; see Section 7.2)
+- Annual Monitoring Report (form provided on the Reserve website51) - Carbon Monitoring Worksheet (CMW) - Social safeguard documentation (if applicable; see Section 7.2)